lisaberrygis/AliasUpdater/README.md

 The second column should be the intended alias names for each field.

-*optional* The third column should be the intended description for each field.
+*optional* The third column should be the intended long description for each field.
+This can be multiple sentences long and helps describe the field in detail.

 *optional* The fourth column can include the field type.
 This must be formatted
           to match the backend JSON.